Toni997/TennisTour/README.md

 * Every tournament happens once a year
 * Every tournament has a deadline for registering, after which it generates the main draw
 * Only the achievement in the last edition of a tournmanet is counted toward official ranking points
+* For performance reasons, the database will not be fully normalized
+  * For example, there will be a rankings table, which will be updated periodically

 ### Bonus Features (If Time Allows)
 * Contenders can schedule a friendly match with other contenders